MikeyBronowski/mikeybronowski.github.io/_posts/2024-12-03-festive-tech-calendar-2024-datapopkorn.md

 * Make it easy for new speakers or first-time creators to participate.
 * Focus on short, impactful knowledge that inspires and engages.

+**Lesson learned: Clearly communicate who is behind the event.**

+In today's world, anyone can organize an event, so being transparent about the organizer builds trust and helps presenters decide if they want to participate.

 ### O – Organize the Details
 This was the most challenging phase, involving: